Salvatore Tessio

 Salvatore "Sal" Tessio is a fictional character in Mario Puzo's 1969 novel The Godfather, as well as two of the films based on it: The Godfather (1972) and The Godfather Part II (1974).
 His given name was created for the films; in the novel he is referred to only as "Tessio".
 In the film The Godfather, Tessio was portrayed by Abe Vigoda.
-In The Godfather Part II, John Aprea portrayed the younger Tessio, while Vigoda reprised the role in a flashback, set in late 1941, at the end of the film.
+In The Godfather Part II, John Aprea portrays the younger Tessio, while Vigoda reprises the role in a flashback, set in late 1941, at the end of the film.

 Tessio has also appeared in the 2004 novel The Godfather Returns and the 2006 video game The Godfather.

 In the novel and film

 Tessio befriends Peter Clemenza and Vito Corleone and they begin their criminal careers as low-level hoodlums in the New York City neighborhood of Little Italy in Manhattan; As Vito rises to power and prominence in the Mafia underworld, Tessio and Clemenza become his trusted caporegimes.
 Eventually Vito splits Tessio from Clemenza and asks the two not to socialize unless absolutely necessary, both to remove the threat of a conspiracy against him and also to set up Tessio to function as a "safety valve caporegime" whose Mafia soldiers can be called upon by the Corleone family in emergencies.
 Tessio establishes his regime in Brooklyn, where he is well-connected, and owns the Embassy Club as a base of operations.

 Most federal investigators consider Tessio the smarter, savvier, and more ruthless of the Corleone capos.
 However, according to the book, he mellows considerably over the decade of peace between New York's Mafia families.
 One of the strengths of the Corleone Family is that, given Tessio's control over Brooklyn, some enemies do not know that Tessio's regime functions within the Corleone Empire, and thus do not understand the extra strength it has.